fx-world/euvd-api/README.md

 ## Building instructions

-download sources:
+	# download sources:
 	git clone https://github.com/fx-world/euvd-api.git

-generate client libraries with maven:
+	# generate client libraries with maven:
 	mvn package

-for Java go to java subfolder and call:
+	# for Java go to java subfolder
+	cd java
+	# and call:
 	mvn verify

+## Contributing

+Issues and pull requests are welcome.
+Please open an issue if you find a bug or have a feature request.

+## License

+Copyright (c) 2024 Pascal Weyprecht

+This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at https://www.eclipse.org/legal/epl-2.0/

+SPDX-License-Identifier: EPL-2.0